Mirzipan/Homm3_BG_Database/docs/units/pit_lords.md

 | Abilities | - | :unit_other: If one of your units has been removed from the board during this Combat, Summon or Reinforce [Demons](demons.md). | - |

+## Notes

+- **Pack** - Should the Pit Lords use thir [alternative action](../keywords/alternative_action.md), they can neither move nor attack or defend.
+- **Pack** - Should the Pit Lords summon [Few Demons](demons.md), they have to be placed adjacent to the Pit Lords.
+- **Pack** - Should the Pit Lords reinforce [Few Demons](demons.md) to a [Pack of Demons](demons.md), there is no recruitment cost to be paid.
+- **Pack** - The summoned [Demons](demons.md) will activate during the Combat round when they were summoned, as long as their initiative is lower or equal to the initialive of the Pit Lords.
+If the initiative is higher, they are treateed as if they were already activated during this Combat round.
+- **Pack** - The summoned or reinforced [Demons](demons.md) stay in the player's army after the end of the Combat.
+- **Pack** - The Pit Lords may only summon or reinforce [Demons](demons.md) once per Combat.

 ## Comes With

 - [Inferno Expansion](../content/inferno_expansion.md)